funcompbio/assignment-3/README.md

 assignment will have a penalty.

-To complete your submission (see rubric below) please **agree to the following academic integrity statement** by placing the letter `X` between the squared brackets preceding the statment:
+To complete your submission (see rubric below) please **agree to the following academic integrity statement** by editing this README file and placing the letter `X` between the squared brackets preceding the statement:

 - [] The work here submitted as been entirely developed by myself and is the result of my own work.